-I worked closely with both senior staff and analysts to support Managing Principal Pierre Cremieux’s expert analysis of cartels and firm behavior in the TFT-LCD industry.
+I worked closely with both senior consultants and analysts to support Managing Principal Pierre Cremieux’s expert analysis of cartels and firm behavior in the TFT-LCD industry.
 This included researching the economics literature on cartel theory and conducting quantitative analyses examining individual firms' decisions with respect to pricing and production for their various products.
 It was fun to assist in brainstorming sessions with Pierre and the case team, and to help Pierre prepare for deposition.
 Having a team that was devoted to the same outcome really made the process enjoyable.

 Read Stephen's professional bio